sxjack/unix_rid_capture/README.md

 ### Compile rid_capture

-Install libpcap-dev.
-Make sure that all the options at the top of `rid_capture.h` are set to 0 and type make.
+Install libpcap-dev and/or bluez.
+Make sure that all the options at the top of `rid_capture.h` are set correctly and type make.
 It may make things easier later on if you edit the default device name near the top of `rid_capture.c` to match your installation.

 ### Running rid_capture